LauraBrogan/pands-project-2019/README.md

 I stated with a basic file like this as I was having a lot of difficulty trying to get my coding off the ground.
 This is the result of running that script.
 ![alt text](https://github.com/LauraBrogan/pands-project-2019/blob/master/iris.JPG)

-It displays to us the first ten lines of the data set with the five column headings, sepal_length,  sepal_width,  petal_length,  petal_width, and species.
+It displays to us the first ten lines of the data set with the five column headings, sepal_length,  sepal_width,  petal_length,  petal_width, these columns contain the measurements for the sepal lenght and width and the petal length and width.
+The last clumn displays the species.

 **B. plot.py**